liuding-Jason/php/README.md

 - [database](./database) shows how to operat datebase in php .
 - [pdo](./pdo) shows how to operat datebase in php data object (PDO) .
 - [pdo-errormode](./pdo-errormode) shows the modes of error in PDO , and how use setAttribute to define a mode .
+- [pdo-prepare](./pdo-prepare) shows how to run pdo preparing operation .

 ### License